 The best advice is to seek local service providers such as surveyors, lawyers, environmental consultants and title firms to assist you in ensuring there aren’t red flags on the property.

-Adam Godfrey, who works for Rethink:Rural's parent company, Raydient Places + Properties, shares his thoughts on what to consider when buying rural property.
+Adam Godfrey, who worked for Rethink:Rural's parent company, Raydient Places + Properties, at the time of this interview, shared his thoughts on what to consider when buying rural property.

 1. Make sure the seller actually owns the land.